v1n99/spotify-music-analysis/README.md

 -Combined data in a CSV file (spotify_top_tracks_analysis.csv).

--Summary statistics and top tracks for each artist.
+-Summary statistics and top tracks.

 -Variety of visuals including box plot and bar chart for popularity and average track duration.